Speaker | Time | Text |

 I'd like to just have one quick editorial comment on the lady's comment. | ||

-I think one of the questions that has come to her mind is, if mutilations have occurred to humans, have they resulted in human death? | ||
+I think one of the questions that has come to her mind is if mutilations have occurred to humans, have they resulted in human death? | ||

 Because that's more frequently what one would think of. | ||

-Well, have we found any in the middle of fields, Doctor? | ||
+Well, have we found any in the middle of the fields, Dr. Linda? | ||

-No, not to my knowledge, but I understand, and again, I am quoting Linda, and I wish That she would be able to be on the program along with me because it would be very valuable to have her input and hear her expertise. | ||
+And again, I am quoting Linda, and I wish that she would be able to be on the program along with me because it would be very valuable to have her input and hear her expertise. | ||

 And I think she knows of some cases where human mutilation or human death, I would rather say, have taken place under bizarre, unusual, similar circumstances. | ||

-Now in terms of your comment of have there been any other things that have occurred to humans that are really not explained, It really comes in this area of three things. | ||
+Now, in terms of your comment of have there been any other things that have occurred to humans that are really not explained, it really comes in the area of three things. | ||

-One is the goop mind. | ||
+One is the Gutmark. | ||

-And I'm not talking about the psychological effects of abduction and so on, but this has been eloquently explained by a number of other people and investigators that have done a lot of work in the abduction area. | ||
+And I'm not talking about the psychological effects of abduction and so on, but this has been eloquently explained by a number of other people, investigators, that have done a lot of work in the abduction area. | ||

 The second one is the area in which people have had, quote, implants. | ||

-I could have easily been part of a bone that was a little bit thickened. | ||
+It could have easily been a part of a bone that was a little bit thickened. | ||

-I couldn't, I wasn't convinced that he had an implant at all, but he claimed, he swore up and down he did. | ||
+I wasn't convinced that he had an implant at all, but he claimed, he swore upon God he did. | ||

-There have been a lot of people that have claimed that have had implants, that have had nose bleeds the following, following the event of implantation of an implant. | ||
+There have been a lot of people that have claimed that have had implants that have had noseplases following the event of implantation of an implant. | ||

 Who knows what for? | ||